Phase 1/2 Trial Set to Test ASC618, Gene Therapy for Hemophilia A

 ASC618 was reported to result in a 10-fold greater production and release (secretion) of FVIII, compared with the other gene therapy approaches.

-As such, ASC618 might only restore FVIII production, lowering both the risk of bleeds and the need for preventive FVIII replacement therapy, but also promote more durable effects by minimizing cellular stress in liver cells, which can lower FVIII production.
+As such, ASC618 might not only restore FVIII production, lowering both the risk of bleeds and the need for preventive FVIII replacement therapy, but also promote more durable effects by minimizing cellular stress in liver cells, which can lower FVIII production.
 Of note, the liver is the main producer of clotting factors in the body.

 ASC618 was developed by drawing on work into a second-generation gene therapy for hemophilia A done by researchers at Emory University and optimized through a partnership between ASC Therapeutics and Expression Therapeutics.